Maida Vale tube station: Location and layout

 The station is located at the junction of Randolph Avenue and Elgin Avenue and has a surface building designed by Underground Electric Railways Company of London's architect Stanley Heaps.
 He used a standardized design that appears in many station buildings under control of UERL whilst Maida Vale was provided with buildings in the style of the earlier Leslie Green stations but without the upper storey, which was no longer required for housing lift gear.
 It was one of the first London Underground stations built specifically to use escalators rather than lifts.

 Transport links

 Bus routes 16 and 98, and Night Bus routes N32 and N98 serve Maida Vale road, a short distance to the north-east.

-In popular culture

-The station surface building and the distinctive staircase mosaics feature in Alfred Hitchcock's 1927 film Downhill, as well as the 1983 film Runners, written by Stephen Poliakoff.
-Both films feature shots down the escalators, those in the earlier production being the original wooden versions.

-The exterior was used for a scene in the 1974 film adaptation of the popular British television situation comedy Man About the House.

-A scene shot at platform level—complete with arriving train—appears in the video for The Chemical Brothers' single Believe (2005).

-Maida Vale tube station also features in a montage of scenes in the 2013 Richard Curtis film About Time, where the two main characters enter and leave the different platforms via the escalators.

-In the 2014 film Paddington, the exterior was used to depict the fictional 'Westbourne Oak' station, an amalgamation of the nearby Westbourne Park and Royal Oak stations.
-Interior scenes filmed at nearby St John's Wood Station.